 Current environmental issues affecting the Portuguese people: soil erosion; air pollution caused by industrial and vehicle emissions; water pollution, especially in urban centers and coastal areas.

-Google maps Portugal
+Google Maps Portugal

 The capital and other divisions